 Stick to Your Vet's Post-Op Instructions

 In the days before and after your cat's surgery, you and your kitty will likely be feeling some stress or anxiety.
-That said, knowing how to care for your feline companion once they're settled in at home is vital to helping your cat get back to their regular routine as quickly as possible.
+That said, knowing how to care for your feline companion once they're settled in at home is vital to helping your cat get back to its routine as quickly as possible.

 Your vet will provide clear and detailed instructions after your cat's surgery to direct you on how to care for your four-legged friend as they recover at home.
 Following these closely is important to their health and well-being.

 If you are unsure about any steps, touch base with your vet to clarify.
 Even if you realize you've misunderstood some aspect of your cat's aftercare after you've returned home, don't hesitate to call and ask questions.